FreskyZ/fine/docs/dependencies.md

+# Dependencies

+dependencies technical selection and supply chain security?

-# Markdown Libraries
+## Markdown Library

-ATTENTION this document is WORK IN PROGRESS
+ATTENTION this section is WORK IN PROGRESS

 Some of the apps use markdown and render markdown in react.